top of page

 • Is my nervous system constantly braced?

-• Am I the only one holding their emotional wellbeing right now when there are other people who could be helping?
+• Am I the only one holding their emotional wellbeing right now when there are others who could help?

 If you recognise yourself here, it may be time to shift from trying harder to get them into their own support to getting support for yourself.
-Because the longer you carry the full weight, the more likely you are to burn out, become resentful, or become unwell yourself.
+The longer you carry the full weight, the more likely you are to burn out, become resentful, or become unwell yourself.

-1) Get your own support.
+2) Get Your Own Support.
 A therapist for you doesn’t mean you're “the problem.”
 It means you’re taking your reality seriously.

 • “I can talk about this for 20 minutes, then I need a break.”